stanleyogada/lite-neovim-distro/README.md

 8. Install `node` version **21.6.2** or higher and `npm` version **10.4.0** or higher.
 9. Install `typescript` version **5.3.3** or higher and `ts-node` version **v10.9.2** or higher.
 10. Install `yarn` version **1.22.21** or higher.
+11. Install `git` any version will do.
-11. Optionally have the `Google Chrome` if you wish to be debugging in Web Mode
+12. Optionally have the `Google Chrome` if you wish to be debugging in Web Mode

 #
 #